 Yes, several options should still remain possible for travelers wishing to stay longer in Thailand.
 However, longer stays will probably require more planning than under the 60-day visa exemption.

-To compare the options depending on the length of your stay, you should check the latest visa rules from official Thai immigration or embassy sources before your departure.
-If you are unsure whether to choose visa exemption, a tourist visa, or a long-term visa, it is best to verify the latest requirements based on your nationality and travel plans.
+To compare the options depending on the length of your stay, check the latest visa rules from official Thai immigration or embassy sources before departure.
+If you are unsure whether to choose visa exemption, a tourist visa, or a long-term visa, verify the latest requirements based on your nationality and travel plans.

 For longer stays, travelers should also consider travel insurance for Thailand, especially if they plan to extend their trip or stay several weeks.